KevCui/manga2mobi/README.md

 ### Examples

-#### Search manga slug of "Goblin Slayer", then select the correct one in fzf:
+- Search manga slug of "Goblin Slayer", then select the correct one in fzf

 ```bash
 ~$ ./manga2mobi.sh